justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

 ## Icon anatomy

-Our icons are always placed inside a bounding box, which ensures that vertical and horizontal spacing always adhere to the guidance shown in our Spacing guides.
-When exporting icons for your products, please export the whole Bounding Box, instead of just the Icon Area.
+Our icons are always placed inside a bounding box, which ensures that vertical and horizontal spacing adhere to our [spacing guides](/foundations/spacing/overview/).

+When exporting icons for your products, please export the whole bounding box, instead of just the icon area.

 {% contentPageImage {
     src: "../../../assets/img/foundations/iconography/icon-anatomy.svg",